Back-to-School Supply Shopping for Teens

 Go through the supply list and decide which items are the most important and expensive.
-If your kiddo needs a graphing calculator, it’s probably best to reuse the backpack from last year.
-If the required supplies aren’t that expensive, maybe he can get a few more fun items.
+If you need a graphing calculator, it’s probably best to reuse the backpack from last year.
+If the required supplies aren’t that expensive, maybe you can get a few more fun items.

 Create a shopping list and budget

 And stick to it.
 Believe me, I know that it is easy to buy more than you need.
 Glitter pens!
 Stickers!
 Colorful journals!
-It is easier to limit overspending if your teen knows going in what she needs and how much money you can spend.
-I also recommend making the list and budget with your teen.
+It is easier to limit overspending if you know going in what you need and how much money you can spend.

 Work the sales